Research Guide to Law

 349 Law of specific jurisdictions & areas

-Below are a few ejournals that Luiss Library subscribes to related to Law and the list of Encyclopedias and Dictionaries providing numerous entries related to different legal fields:
+Below are a few e-journals related to Law that the Luiss Library subscribes to, along with a list of Encyclopedias and Dictionaries offering numerous entries covering different legal fields:

 Find journals by Decimal Dewey Classification (main classes)